scuzzydude/asimov/asimov.md

 In Houston, when you blow one, if you're a real Texan by birth or by choice, you own it and take your medicine.
 Then, you do your best to you know make it history.
 Even better, turn it into mythology, a morality tale for a new millennium.

 In 2001, Houston company Enron was exposed for using Special Purpose Entities, a type of legal entity, to keep losses off their books.
-The stock crashed, the company went bankrupt, taking its accounting firm down with it, and left thousands of employees without jobs or retirement funds.
+The stock crashed, the company went bankrupt, taking their accounting firm down with them, and left thousands of employees without jobs or retirement funds.

 We will use Scoot of Special Purposes Entities (SSPE) to keep property bought by Scoot legally out of the responsibility domain.